aurHin/acetylation_conservation/README.md

 ## Prepare macs2narrowPeak files

 **Compare different tracks of macs2 peaks from ChIP-seq, without or without comparison with sequence conservation.**
-Verify that your different data set shave a comparable nunber of reads.
+Verify that your different data sets have a comparable nunber of reads.
 If it is not the case, subset the ones having more reads with samtools view.
 (Use unige Baobab)
+To directly use te MACS2 callpeak tool, take MAPQ30 filter mapping bam, not the mapping bam, otherwise you have to repeat filtering.

     samtools view -s 0.25 -b CTCF_E105_PT_rep1_MAPQ30.bam > CTCF_E105_PT_rep1_mapping_025.bam

-To directly use te MACS2 callpeak tool, take MAPQ30 filter mapping bam, not the mapping bam, otherwise you have to repeat filtering.

 ### Format peak files

-*From_narrowPeak_to_FixAndSplitTSS_mm10.sh*
+*From_narrowPeak_to_FixAndSplitTSS.sh*

 Takes one input file *narrowPeak.bed*, gives two outputfiles: *noTSS.bed* ; *resizedAndMerge_noTSS.bed*

 * reformat narrowPeak format to 4 columns bed format
 * get intervals that do not overlap promoters (TSS) (we are interest in enhancers)
-* create new file with resized and merged intervals. *You can choose to give all the peaks the same size, centered on the summit called by macs2.
+* create a new file with resized and merged intervals. *You can choose to give all the peaks the same size, centered on the summit called by macs2.
 If so, peaks may then overlap.
 In this case, they are merge in one, larger peak*
 * get intervals that do not overlap promoters AFTER resizing

 ### Subtract negative tissue from positive one

-*From_noTSS_to_noBrain_mm10.sh*
+note: if you mixed different AB ChIP and/or resized and not resized, you have to separate these different conditions in folders with positive tissues and one negative tissue to subtract from positive ones.

+*From_noTSS_to_noBrain.sh*

 If you have both resized and original macs2peak tracks for positive tissues and you want to subtract negative tissue, provide negative tracks for both resized and original macs2peaks.